 A whole day, complete Belgrade experience.
-Explore everything that Belgrade offers in both the city center and surrounding areas.
-Combining a walking tour and a panoramic car tour will allow you to taste the entire city and the bigger picture of life in Belgrade.
-You will visit the Zemun neighborhood, Saint Sava Temple, Avala Mountain, and Avala Tower with live, professional guidance.
+Discover everything that Belgrade has to offer, from the city center to its surrounding areas.
+Combining a walking tour and a panoramic ride will allow you to experience the entire city and gain a broader perspective on life in Belgrade.
+With live, professional guidance, you will visit the Zemun neighborhood, the Saint Sava Temple, the Dedinje Neighborhood, the Millennium Monument, the Church of Saint Petka, and many more interesting sites.

 Additionally, you’ll have a complete sightseeing tour of the city (Belgrade Fortress, New Belgrade, Old and New Royal Palaces, Serbian Parliament, a monument to Nikola Tesla, Republic Square, and much more…).